 Trisuli River: Located west of Kathmandu, it's perfect for day trips.
 This class 3-4 river has fun rapids and is suitable for a 2-day camping trip.

 Kali Gandaki River: Considered one of Nepal's holiest rivers, it offers a cultural experience with villages and temples along the route.
-This class 3-4 river is more challenging than the Trisuli and typically lasts 4 to 5 days.
+This class 3–4 river is more challenging than the Trisuli and typically lasts 4–5 days.

-Karnali River: Known as the most beautiful and enjoyable trip in Nepal, it combines jungle scenery and lowland forests.
+Karnali River: Known as Nepal's most beautiful and enjoyable trip, it combines jungle scenery and lowland forests.
 This class 4 river takes about a week, and you can explore Bardia National Park afterward.

-Sun Koshi River: Nepal's longest river offers a 7 to 8-day journey with class 2-3 rapids followed by exciting class 4 rapids.
-It's a classic camping trip that spans from the far north to the southern border.
+Sun Koshi River: Nepal's longest river offers a 7- to 8-day journey with class 2-3 rapids followed by exciting class 4 rapids.
+It's a classic camping trip from the far north to the southern border.

-Bhote Koshi River: The steepest river run in Nepal, offering a total whitewater experience.
+The Bhote Koshi River is Nepal's steepest river, offering a total whitewater experience.
 It's a class 3-4 river with many class 4 rapids, located 3 hours from Kathmandu, ideal for a day trip or an overnight adventure.